peterkhe1999/CheatSheet/OSCP/README.md

    - The session key is encrypted using the user's password hash and may be decrypted by the client and then reused.
    - The TGT contains information regarding the user, the domain, a timestamp, the IP address of the client, and the session key.
 To avoid tampering, the TGT is encrypted by a secret key (**NTLM hash** of the **krbtgt** account) known only to the KDC and cannot be decrypted by the client.

 4. Once the client has received the session key and the TGT, the KDC considers the client authentication complete.
-By default, the TGT will be valid for ten hours, after which a renewal occurs.
+By default, the TGT will be valid for 10 hours, after which a renewal occurs.
 This renewal does not require the user to re-enter their password.

 5. When the user wishes to access resources of the domain, such as a network share or a mailbox, it must again contact the KDC.
 This time, the client constructs a **Ticket Granting Service Request (TGS-REQ)** packet that consists of the current user and a timestamp encrypted with the session key, the name of the resource, and the encrypted TGT.